tchase56/github_copilot_demo/readme.md

     * ![Explanation of snake game code 1](screenshots/code_explanation_1.png)
     * ![Explanation of snake game code 2](screenshots/code_explanation_2.png)
     * This is an example of the natural language chat feature.
-* Gameplay image snake
+* Gameplay image "Snake"
     * ![Image of Snake Game](screenshots/snake_gameplay.png)
         * This is an image of snake travelling downwards next to a piece of food.
-* Bonus gameplay image space invaders (similarly vibe coded)
+* Bonus gameplay image "Space Invaders" (similarly vibe coded)
     * ![Image of Space Invaders Game](screenshots/space_invaders.png)
         * This is an image of the space invaders (M's) being shot at by the space ship (A).
 You can see a missed bullet (|) flying by the invaders.

 # References